Skip to content Skip to navigation

 House Advisors

 House Fellows are faculty members who live with their families in apartments within the houses.
-House Fellows help to create a sense of community in the house, hosting study-breaks and other events and providing informal advising to the students in their house.
+House Fellows help to create a sense of community in the house, hosting study-breaks and other events, and providing informal advising to the students in their house.

-Community Fellows are upperclassmen, who have been trained to provide peer mentorship for their fellow returning students.
+Community Fellows are returning students who have been trained to provide peer mentorship for their fellow returning students.
 Each Community Fellow is assigned to a group of returning students who live on the same floor.
 Community Fellows are familiar with campus resources, and are trained to support their peers with the social and academic problems that can occur during their time at Vassar.

 House Fellow Interns, paired with the House Fellows, serve as academic resources and aim to create opportunities for intellectual discourse (often over food) through programming both inside and outside the House.